Wholesale & MVNO

 What kinds of MVNOs are there?

 MVNOs classification depend on their capabilities.
 The range varies from full MVNOs to branded resellers.
-Acting as a bridge between MVNO and MNO are a set of platform business called Mobile Virtual Network Enablers (MVNE), which offer network infrastructure and related services, such as provisioning and OSS/BSS services.
+A set of platform business called Mobile Virtual Network Enablers (MVNEs) act as a bridge between MVNO and MNO, they offer network infrastructure and related services, such as provisioning and OSS/BSS services.
 Further, Mobile Virtual Network Aggregators (MVNA) reduce complexity in airtime negotiations with the MNOs.

 Branded resellers